IBM/zmodstack-solutions/docs/howto/get-ocp-api-server.md

     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```
 3. Copy the API server.
   Look for the line that has "api" in URL output.
-The API server is usually listed next to it, and it typically starts with `https://api.` in our example:
+The API server is usually listed next to it, in our example:
     ```
     api.zstack.ibm.com
     ```